airbytehq/airbyte/docs/integrations/sources/codefresh.md

 # Codefresh
 This connector integrates Codefresh with Airbyte, enabling seamless data synchronization for CI/CD analytics and pipeline monitoring.
 It provides streams like agents, builds, audit, analytics etc.

+## Authentication
+First, create an account on [codefresh](https://codefresh.io/) if you don't  already have one.
+Then follow [this](https://g.codefresh.io/api/#section/Authentication/API-key) step to get the API key.

 ## Configuration

 | Input | Type | Description | Default Value |